serialboxpub/sb-ios-coding-exercise/README.md

 ### Exercise Overview ###
 * All your code should be written in **Swift**
 * Please see the "Starter App Overview" and "Task List" sections below for instructions for completing this exercise.
 There will also be additional comments placed within the starter project's code to help direct you.
 * Everyone's time is valuable.
-We designed this exercise with the expectation it would take you no longer than 1-2 hours maximum, but hopefully less, to complete.
+You can spend as much time as you want, but we designed this exercise with the expectation it would take you no longer than 1-2 hours to complete.
 * Once you start, there is no set due date for completing and submitting the exercise.
 However, since we are actively interviewing, the longer you take to submit, the greater the chance that we'll move forward with other candidates.
-We'll presume any forks greater than 7 days old without a submitted PR will not be completed/submitted.
+We'll assume any forks greater than 7 days old without a submitted PR will not be completed/submitted.
 * If you run into issues getting set up or submitting your work, feel free to email me directly and I'll try to respond as quickly as I can.

 ### Getting Set Up ###
 1. **FORK** this repository to your own github account
-2. Clone the repo via `git clone git@github.com:<YOUR_GITHUB_ACCOUNT>/sb-ios-coding-exercise.git` or your favorite git client
+2. Clone the newly forked repo via `git clone git@github.com:<YOUR_GITHUB_ACCOUNT>/sb-ios-coding-exercise.git` or your favorite git client
 3. From your cloned fork, create a new branch named with the following format: `firstName_lastName_ratings`
 4. Open `Recommendations.xcworkspace` and build and run.
 If it builds and runs successfully, you can skip the remaining steps (5-7) here and are ready to begin completing the task list.
 If it fails to build and run, continue to the next step.
 5. If you don't have [Cocoapods](https://cocoapods.org/about) installed, install it with the following commands: